Glad you stopped by!

 This lasted about 28 years when I started feeling trapped and enclosed (we lived cloistered inside a block wide monastery) and after about 8 months of counseling at Guest House (Residential Catholic addiction treatment center) I made the decision to leave.
 (I was not addicted to drugs or alcohol but I had problems!)
 In 2011 I was dispensed from my vows.

 I married my best friend Jon in 2017 and together we have grand-kids (his but I’m claiming them), two dogs and a cat.
 We live in Vancouver, Washington.

 I am still caught up in loving God, life and people but not in such a structured, hour by hour monastic way.
 Life enfolds new every moment and that’s my agenda – to be open to it.

-My latest BIG job is to finish my memoir and publish it this year!
+My latest BIG job is to finish my memoir and publish it!

 Love to hear from you any time – email me or drop me a text (360) 949-0829